Getting Started

 From your Flutter project directory, run the following command to install Forui.

 Forui 0.15.0+ requires Flutter 3.35.0+.
-Run flutter --version
+Run flutter --version to check your Flutter version.

-flutter pub add forui
+flutter pub add foruiUpgrading

-Flutter does not automatically upgrade minor versions of packages prior to 1.0.0
+Flutter does not automatically upgrade minor versions of packages prior to 1.0.0.

-This means that that following entry in your pubspec.yaml
+This means that that following entry in your pubspec.yaml file will not automatically upgrade to 0.15.0:

 dependencies:

-To upgrade to the latest version of Forui, run the following command:
+forui: ^0.15.0 // ❌ will not upgrade to 0.16.0To upgrade to the latest version of Forui, run the following command:

-flutter pub upgrade forui --major-versions
+flutter pub upgrade forui --major-versionsForui Icons

 Forui Icons is bundled with the forui package.
-You don’t need to install it separately if you install forui
+You don’t need to install it separately if you install forui.

 If you would like to only use the icons, run the following command from your Flutter project’s directory.

-flutter pub add forui_assets
+flutter pub add forui_assetsUsage

 To use Forui widgets in your Flutter app, import the Forui package and place the

-widget underneath
+FAnimatedTheme widget underneath

-at the root of the widget tree.
+CupertinoApp, MaterialApp, or WidgetsApp at the root of the widget tree.

 To generate a basic Forui app structure in your project, run:

-Or copy & paste the following code snippet:
+dart run forui initOr copy & paste the following code snippet:

 import 'package:flutter/material.dart';